Samsung Galaxy S24 Ultra Rumours And Leaks Hint At An Exciting iPhone 15 Rival

 The relationship between Samsung and Exynos is a weird one – Samsung loves it but the world thinks otherwise.
 Latest rumours now suggest that the Exynos chip may return to the Samsung Galaxy S series in 2024, albeit in a different fashion.
 Based on a report from Business Korea, it is said that the base Galaxy S24 may end up with a 4nm Exynos 2400 chipset, which according to the early benchmark readings, has shown positive numbers in terms of raw performance.
 However, Samsung is apparently struggling with thermal performance, which is why the upcoming Snapdragon 8 Gen 3 is on the cards to save the day.
 We expect Qualcomm to improve its overall performance over the Snapdragon 8 Gen 2, courtesy of the 3nm node.

 Besides the chipset, the Samsung Galaxy S24 and Galaxy S24 Plus are likely to come equipped with 12GB of RAM, a significant upgrade from the Galaxy S23 series.
-The Samsung S24 Ultra, on the other hand, could come with at least 16GB of RAM as standard.
+The Samsung S24 Ultra, on the other hand, could come with at least 16GB of RAM.

-Then there’s the battery.
-Not much is known about the battery capacity on all these models but a new leak suggests that Samsung could be using a new battery architecture on the Galaxy S24 series.
-A report from The Elec suggests that Samsung could be using the stacked cells technology inspired by EV car battery architecture.
-This could result in a tightly packed battery, eliminating more internal space for other components, or it could allow for a larger capacity battery.
+Then there’s the battery!
+Not much is known about the battery capacity of these upcoming models but a new leak hints at Samsung opting for new battery architecture on the Galaxy S24 series.
+A report from The Elec suggests that Samsung could be using the stacked cells technology inspired by the battery architecture of EV cars.
+This could result in a tightly packed battery which eliminates more internal space for other components or it could allow for a larger capacity battery.

-Sadly, there’s nothing we have heard on the charging speed front.
-The Samsung S24 could continue to rely on the same 25W wired charging whereas the Plus and Ultra variants could rely on the slightly faster 45W charging.
+Sadly, not much is clear about the charging speed of these batteries.
+The Samsung Galaxy S24 could continue to rely on the same 25W wired charging as its predecessor while the Plus and Ultra variants could rely on the slightly faster 45W charging.

-Samsung Galaxy Unpacked 2023: All The New Smartphones And Gadgets Unveiled This Year

 An ‘ultra’ camera upgrade for the Samsung Galaxy S24 Ultra

 Based on a lead from RGClouds, a tipster, it is said that Samsung could be making big changes to the telephoto camera.
-Instead of having two separate 3x and 10x optical zoom cameras like on the Galaxy S23 Ultra, Samsung could be using just one zoom camera with a variable optical magnification between 3x and 10x (something that Sony does with its recent Xperia flagships).
-Samsung could also use a larger image sensor and along with the smarter algorithms, the zoom range could improve to 150x.
-Will Samsung now be able to take photos of Mars?
-Just kidding, Samsung.
+Instead of having two separate 3x and 10x optical zoom cameras like on the Galaxy S23 Ultra, Samsung could be using just one zoom camera with variable optical magnification between 3x and 10x (something that Sony does with its recent Xperia flagships).
+Samsung could also use a larger image sensor and along with a smarter algorithm, could see its zoom range improve to 150x.

-Another rumour going around the internet is the arrival of a new 200MP 1-inch sensor.
+Another rumour doing the rounds is the arrival of a new 200MP 1-inch sensor.
 This could outdo the rumoured ‘state-of-the-art’ Sony sensor that Apple could be using on the iPhone 15 Pro.
-A larger sensor could help Samsung improve its low-light performance further.
+A larger sensor can also help Samsung improve its low-light camera performance.

-The expected launch timeline for the Samsung S24 series could fall between February 2024 to March 2024.
-That leaves us with a lot of time to keep an eye on all the developments regarding the Samsung S24 series.
-Samsung could either go for a safe upgrade cycle with the S24 series, or it could go all outrageous with crazy upgrades.
-All we can do is wait and watch.
+The expected release date for the Samsung S24 series could fall between February 2024 and March 2024.
+That gives us a lot of time to keep an eye out for all the developments regarding the Samsung S24 series.
+Samsung could either go for a safe upgrade cycle with the S24 series or it could go for a complete overhaul with crazy upgrades.
+All we can do is wait and watch, which we will.

-Photo Gallery: A Look Inside Delhi’s First Apple Store In Select CITYWALK

 (Hero and Featured Image credits: Courtesy Samsung)